cloudfoundry-attic/cf-docs/source/docs/using/app-arch/index.html.md

 Applications running on Cloud Foundry can only receive requests using the URLs configured for the application, and only on ports 80 (the standard HTTP port) and 443 (the standard HTTPS port).

-Services instances (MySQL, vFabric Postres, MongoDB, Redis, RabbitMQ) running on Cloud Foundry can only be accessed by applications running on Cloud Foundry.
-Service instances can not be accessed by programs running outside of Cloud Foundry, since only ports 80 and 443 are available.
+Service instances (MySQL, vFabric Postres, MongoDB, Redis, RabbitMQ) running on Cloud Foundry can only be accessed by applications running on Cloud Foundry.
+Service instances cannot be accessed by programs running outside of Cloud Foundry, since only ports 80 and 443 are available.
 The `tunnel` commands provided by [vmc](/docs/using/managing-apps/vmc) provide a way to access service instances only from the machine running vmc.

 ## <a id="smtp"></a>SMTP ##